How do I apply for contract positions?

 You can only add coverage during your initial 30-day election period when you are hired or during our annual Open Enrollment.
 Changes, including terminating coverage, can only be made during that Open Enrollment period, which occurs in November with changes taking effect on January 1.
 You will receive information before the start of Open Enrollment with instructions on how to submit changes.
 The only time you can make changes outside your 30-day election period or Open Enrollment is if you have a qualifying event such as marriage, divorce, birth of a child, etc. If you believe you have experienced a qualifying event, contact HR@TopEchelon.com within 30 days of the event.
 If it is determined to be a qualifying event, you will be instructed on how to make the applicable changes.

-What are the differences between the four healthcare plans?
+What are the differences between the three healthcare plans?

 Which plan should I select?